WordPress/gutenberg/packages/components/src/query-controls/README.md

 #### `categorySuggestions`: `{ [ categoryName: Entity[ 'name' ] ]: Entity }`

-An array of categories, renders a `FormTokenField` component when passed in conjunction with `onCategoryChange`.
+An object of categories, renders a `FormTokenField` component when passed in conjunction with `onCategoryChange`.

 -   Required: No
 -   Platform: Web